mattjquinn/jcompiler/README.md

 ### TODO
 * Write more parser tests.
 * Modify grammar to allow end-line comments.
+* Experiment with definining runtime library in Rust on branch `with-rust-runtime` (and possibly use Cargo's workspace feature to contain both crates such that they can share definitions.)
 * Print large numbers using scientific notation.
 * Replace exit() calls in c funcs with handler that cleans up.
 * Add a macro to compiler_tests.rs that eliminates duplication of that code.